Does a $27 or $29 billion valuation make sense for Databricks? – TechCrunch

 Late last week, independent journalist Eric Newcomer reported that Databricks is raising new capital at a valuation of “about $27 billion.”
-A few days later, another publication chimed in, saying that they had heard that the round could be worth $29 billion at a slightly higher valuation.
+A few days later, another publication chimed in, saying that they had heard the round could be worth $29 billion at a slightly higher valuation.

 Well, well!